dy/sprae/readme.md

 ## Reactivity

-Sprae can provide reactivity via eg. [preact signals](https://github.com/preactjs/signals).
+Sprae can provide reactivity via [preact signals](https://github.com/preactjs/signals).
 If attribute receives reactive value, it automatically subscribes to it.

 ```html
 <div id="container" :if="user">